greg-raven/Department-21/_posts/2010-08-25-hollywood-squares-humor.md

 A. Charley Weaver: His feet.

 Q. According to Ann Landers, what are two things you should never do in bed?
-A. Paul Lynde: Point and laugh
+A. Paul Lynde: Point and laugh.